Draft Annual Business Plan 2022-23

 “We want to make sure transport infrastructure aligns with growth in the district, enhances the connectivity of our community, encourages active transport, supports the safe and efficient movement of traffic both within the district and between regions, promotes the use of public transport and provides for future technologies in a sustainable way”, Phil Burton, General Manager Infrastructure said.

-Share Earth without art is just - eh on Facebook Share Earth without art is just - eh on Twitter Share Earth without art is just - eh on Linkedin Email Earth without art is just - eh link
+Share Earth without art is just - eh on Facebook Share Earth without art is just - eh on Twitter Share Earth without art is just - eh on Linkedin Email Earth without art is just - eh link21 March 2022

 Mount Barker District Council is developing an Arts Plan and are keen to hear from the community to discuss ideas, opportunities and priorities relating to the arts in the district.